Colposcopy and Treatment Forms

 Changes to the Cervical Screening TestHealthcare providers will still perform an examination using a vaginal speculum and take a sample, but the sample medium is liquid-based and will be tested for the presence of HPV.
 For the participant, if they have ever had a Pap test before, the way the test is done will feel the same.

-For your patients that may have refused to screen, an alternate method of collection is available but patients must meet the eligibility criteria; be over 30 years of age and be overdue for their screening test by two years or more.
+For your patients that may have refused to screen, an alternate method of self-collection is available but patients must meet the eligibility criteria; be over 30 years of age and be at least two years overdue for their screening test.

 Please visit the Publications and resources section of this website to download further information.